Date of Degree

 Copyright 2009 Nicole Hochhausen Keedy

 Keedy, Nicole Hochhausen.
-"Health locus of control, self-efficacy, and multidisciplinary intervention for chronic back pain." dissertation, University of Iowa, 2009.
+"Health locus of control, self-efficacy, and multidisciplinary intervention for chronic back pain."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2009.